jradford5/GA_capstone_Airbnb_project/README.md

 The following pre-processing steps were applied to the dataset before I began modelling:

-- log transformation (linear regression with regularisation models only)
+- Log transformation (linear regression with regularisation models only).
-- one-hot encoding
+- One-hot encoding.
-- standardisation
+- Standardisation.

 #### Fitting and Scoring Models